Issue Date: 19th November, 2021

 To explain this to you, we will list our different services when we collect or use additional information about you.

-We collect personal information about you when you contact us, become a member, use our desk or office space, attend an event or provide use with your data for another specific purpose.
+We collect personal information about you when you contact us, engage us to provide a service or provide use with your data for another specific purpose.

 We will only use your personal information when the law allows us to.